Please e-mail orders to

 our Sparrow Force project.
 The Milsurps site from Canada has forums,

 information and posted pages of interest to all collectors and historical

 shooters with keen members and posts from the United States, Britain,

 Lee-Enfield's superiority as a battle rifle: British Sgt.
 Snoxall

-Proficiency... the rifle was rapidly loaded in order to fire as many rounds
+charger-loaded to fire as many rounds

 US Krag, Carcano, MAS 36, Beretta Pistols, Hi-Standard Pistols, Glock